PriyaLakr/coreGenomePhylogeny/README.md

    for help: run `bash pl_concat.sh -h`

 ### Notes: Another way is to create trees using individual gene files and concatenate individual gene trees to create a super tree.
 Read first if you really require this approach.
-### "Input alignment (-s option) or partition (-p) be a directory of alignment files" requires IQtree version 2.0

-## Generating the phylogenomic tree
+## 3. Generating the phylogenomic tree

 	`bash pl_treegen.sh [options]`

-## Visualize and edit tree newick file in your choice of tools
+## 4. Visualize and edit tree newick file in your choice of tools

 Reference data adapted from Lakra, P et al., 2021.